David Conner (naval officer)

 David Conner (1792 – 20 March 1856) was an officer and commodore of the United States Navy.
 He served in the War of 1812 and led the Home Squadron during the Mexican–American War.
 He led the successful naval assault during the siege of Veracruz which included the landing of 10,000 U.S. troops, the largest U.S. military amphibious assault at the time.
 He served on the Board of Navy Commissioners; as the first Chief of the Bureau of Construction, Equipment, and Repair; as a Special Diplomatic Agent to Mexico and commanded the Philadelphia Naval Yard.

 Early life

 Conner was born in Harrisburg, Pennsylvania.
-He was the son of David Conner, an Irishman and Abigail Rhodes, who was of English descent.
+He was the son of David Conner, an Irishman.
 He worked in Philadelphia and then joined the U.S. Navy on 16 January 1809.
 He served his first few years as a midshipman on the frigate President.